Types of Spinal Cord Injuries

-At the Law Offices of John Day, our award-winning trial lawyers know how to beat these powerful insurance companies and corporations.
+At The Law Offices of John Day, P.C. our award-winning trial lawyers know how to beat these powerful insurance companies and corporations.
 Our experienced lawyers have the legal knowledge and trial skills to successfully handle your spinal cord injury case.
 On the medical side of your case, we have a nurse paralegal on staff to assist with medical questions and issues.
 To schedule a free, no-obligation consultation to discuss your spinal cord injury case, contact us online or call us at 615-742-4880 or toll-free at 866.812.8787.
 We handle all spinal cord injury cases on a contingency basis which means we only get paid if we recover money for you.

 - Types of Spinal Cord Injuries

 - Spinal Cord Injuries Caused by Motor Vehicle Accidents

 - Spinal Cord Injuries Caused by On-The-Job Accidents

 - Spinal Cord Injuries Caused by Medical Malpractice

 - Spinal Cord Injuries Caused by Defective Products

 - Spinal Cord Injuries Caused by Physical Assaults

 - Medical Care and Other Costs Necessitated By Spinal Cord Injuries